Table of Contents

 Once your manuscript is published, you can also share it privately with your students and/or colleagues for their personal use.
 Any published theses and dissertations that contained PJAs, or Published Journal Articles, can also be publicly posted by the publishing institution with DOI links back to them on ScienceDirect.

 On the other hand, if you’re affiliated with or connected to a library that subscribes to ScienceDirect, you have more private sharing rights for research accessed through that agreement.
 This might include sharing the article for classroom teaching (via course packs and programs) and/or internal education and training at an institution, as well as including it for grant funding purposes.

 Otherwise, once an article is published, sharing can typically be done via a specific agreement between the author and the publishing entity.
 This includes the prohibition of sharing the published article publicly on a platform like Academia.edu or ResearchGate.

 Why These Guidelines are Important

 Even though some of the limitations to sharing your research during the publication process can seem confusing, they’re there for a good reason.
-In this day and age of easy-publishing via online, public forums, it’s critical that we all work together to ensure the continuation of peer-reviewed research in science journals and publications.
+In this day and age of easy publishing online and public forums, we all must work together to ensure the continuation of peer-reviewed research in scientific journals and publications.

 Language Editing Standard